PotionSell/SFACT-proc/README.md

 Spectral processing codes for the Star Formation Across Cosmic Time (SFACT) extragalactic survey.

-Processing is currently centered on WALF (Wrapped Automated Line Fitting).
-WALF is, at its core, a Python wrapper for a customized version of the automated line-fitting code ALFA (customized version: https://github.com/PotionSell/ALFA and source: https://github.com/rwesson/ALFA).
+Processing is currently centered on WRALF (WRapped Automated Line Fitting).
+WRALF is, at its core, a Python wrapper for a customized version of the automated line-fitting code ALFA (customized version: https://github.com/PotionSell/ALFA and source: https://github.com/rwesson/ALFA).

-WALF operates on one- or two-dimensional spectral files in .fits format.
+WRALF operates on one- or two-dimensional spectral files in .fits format.
 It uses Pyraf (IRAF packaged as a Python module) to let the user interact with spectra via IRAF's splot tool.

 In standard use, the program structure is as follows:
 1) starting with the first spectrum, the user is prompted to measure one emission line with a known rest wavelength